 Some PBMs are doing away with rebates and the state should monitor this behavior and do everything it can to have PBMs eliminate rebates since they tend to result in higher list prices which harm patients.
-The Maryland PDAB will examine the issue of rebates b) Regulating PBM Interactions with Pharmacies
+The Maryland PDAB will examine the issue of rebates.